Contents

 You can use the results to decide which schools to include on your secondary school common application form.
 Before listing a school on your form, check its admissions policy and make sure your child is eligible.

-The application form must be submitted to your home local council by 5pm on Tuesday 31st October 2024.
+The application form must be submitted to your home local council by 31st October 2025.

 In early March 2025, will find out which school your child has been allocated a place at.
 They will be allocated a place at your highest-preferred school for which they meet the entry criteria and which has places available.